IndigoUnited/node-couchdb-iterator/README.md

 couchdbIterator('http://localhost:5984/my-db', 'my-designdoc/my-view', (row, index) => {
     console.log(index, row.id, row.key, row.value);
-    // Do something with `row`; you may return a promise here
+    // Do something with `row`; you may return a promise here })
-    // The next bulk of rows will only be fetched when all the rows for the current page are handled })
 .then((rowsCount) => {
     console.log(`Iteration completed! ${rowsCount}`);